NihiliticVoid/NihiliticVoid/README.md

 # About Me:
 Hi!
 I’m Luan, a Computer Science graduate and Data Scientist specializing in Generative AI and scalable services.
-I leverage Python, Java, and modern web development to build everything from multi-agent AI systems to data-driven applications.
+I leverage Python, Typescript, and modern web development to build everything from multi-agent AI systems to data-driven applications.
 Passionate about clean architecture and practical problem-solving, I'm always exploring emerging tech and gaming.

 ## Socials: